cocos/cocos-docs/en/concepts/scene/ambient.md

 | **SkyIllumination** | Adjust the sky brightness |
 | **GroundAlbedo** | Set the ground reflected light |

-Ambient light can be used with a Skybox, see [Skybox](skybox.md) for details.
+Ambient light can be used with a Skybox, see the [Skybox](skybox.md) documentation for details.